About Yoga

 Hatha Yoga

 Hatha Yoga is a classical form of yoga rooted in ancient India, it was developed as a system to prepare the body and mind for stillness.
-Haṭha (हठ) means “sun” (ha — ह) and “moon” (ṭha — ठ), symbolising balance — strength and softness, effort and ease.
-Unlike modern, fast-paced yoga styles, Hatha is slow, steady, and led by the breath, emphasising awareness over performance.
+Haṭha from Sanskrit (हठ) means “sun” (ha — ह) and “moon” (ṭha — ठ), symbolising balance — strength and softness, effort and ease.
+Unlike modern fast-paced yoga styles, Hatha is slow, steady, and led by the breath, emphasising awareness over performance.
 A complete practice designed to restore harmony in body and mind.

 Prāṇāyāma